processing/p5.js/contributor_docs/webgl_mode_architecture.md

 <img alt="The information stored about lines, and the final shapes that they turn into." src="images/flags.svg" width="600" />

-### Rendering Shapes: Immediate and Retained Modes
+### Rendering shapes: immediate and retained modes

 There are two modes that p5.js uses to draw shapes onto the screen: **immediate mode** and **retained mode.**